 Leverage Crowdfunding

-If you’re looking to raise significant capital, you should consider crowdfunding.
-Platforms like Kickstarter (and many others) are putting you in touch with a lot of potential investors and sponsors.The biggest downside of crowdfunding is that you’ll have to share a portion of your company with the investors that are putting money in your company.
+If you're looking to raise significant capital, consider crowdfunding.
+Platforms like Kickstarter (and many others) are putting you in touch with many potential investors and sponsors.The biggest downside of crowdfunding is that you'll have to share a portion of your company with the investors who are putting money into your company.
 There are lots of PROs and CONs when it comes to crowdfunding.
-For that reason, I highly recommend you do your research before deciding to crowdfund your startup!
+I highly recommend you do your research before deciding to crowdfund your startup!